-While a lot has been written and said about the importance of companies making a positive first impression during the recruitment stage, too few employers realise that it’s not only about making a good first impression but making a positive final impression too.
+While a lot has been written and said about the importance of making a positive first impression during the recruitment stage, too few employers realize that it’s not only about making a good first impression but making a positive final impression too.

 When it comes to employee experience, of course, impressions can change throughout the employee lifecycle, however leaving a positive final impression, especially during the offboarding stage when an employee is leaving the company to take up an opportunity elsewhere, is especially important.

 What’s Really Shaping Your Employer Brand?

 As shared in our e-book about employee experience, “How your employee’s last days go at your company can be just as important as what came before.
 It could influence how they speak about your company to their future colleagues and industry contacts.
 And who knows, under the right circumstances, you may even lure them back into a new role down the line.”

 Taking the time to put together an offboarding process isn’t just a nicety; an effective offboarding process has the potential to be a big investment in your company's success.
 How?
 Let’s explore.

 Do you think that only your current employees affect your employer brand?
 Do you think that it's just what current employees say about your company affects your ability to attract and retain talent?
 Think again.